ScottKwang/CodeWithFriends-Spring2020/projects/pomodoify/README.md

 Pomodoify is my submission for CodeWithFriends!
 It's a relaxing and simple productivity app to boost your efficiency through the Pomodoro Technique and a rewarding progression system to make it fun and engaging.

 ## Upcoming changes
+There was a lot of things I didn't have time to implement before the deadline, so I will continue to work on the project!

 - More achievements and new forms of progression
 - User page streaks/latest achievement
 - Firebase integration